Diving rebreather: Control of the breathing gas mix

 The volume in the loop is usually controlled by a pressure or volume triggered automatic diluent valve, and an overpressure relief valve.
 The automatic diluent valve works on the same principle as a demand valve to add diluent when the pressure in the loop is reduced below ambient pressure, such as during descent or if gas is lost from the loop.
 The set may also have a manual addition valve, sometimes called a bypass.
 In some early oxygen rebreathers the user had to manually open and close the valve to the oxygen cylinder to refill the counterlung each time the volume got low.

+Rebreather control and monitor hardware

+The functional requirements of an electronically controlled closed circuit rebreather are very similar to the functions and capacity of technical diving decompression computers for rebreather diving, and some rebreather manufacturers use dive computer hardware repackaged by dive computer manufacturers as rebreather control and monitoring units.
+The software may be modified to provide the display of multiple oxygen cell readings, warnings, alarms and voting logic, and the dive computer hardware may be hard-wired to the rebreather control hardware.

+Communications protocols

+The communications system used by Shearwater Research for connectivity between dive computers and rebreathers is DiveCAN, which has a physical connectivity standard and a communication protocol based on a recognised, versatile, robust, and widely used industry standard CAN bus.

 Instrumentation and displays

 Instrumentation may vary from the minimal depth, time and remaining gas pressure necessary for a closed circuit oxygen rebreather or semi-closed nitrox rebreather to redundant electronic controllers with multiple oxygen sensors, redundant integrated decompression computers, carbon dioxide monitoring sensors and a head-up display of warning and alarm lights with a sound and vibration alarm.